-Everyone is familiar with the UNESCO World Heritage List with over a thousand places of unprecedented universal cultural or natural value.
-Less commonly known is the UNESCO list called the Memory of the World.
+Everyone is familiar with the UNESCO World Heritage List.
+It has over a thousand places of unprecedented universal cultural or natural value.
+The UNESCO list by the name of Memory of the World is undeniably less known.
 This article presents a high level examination of what it is, and case examples from Norway.

-There is no convention underlying the world’s documentary memory, contrary to the World Heritage Convention (1972) and the Convention for the Protection of Intangible Heritage (2003).
-On the other hand, there is a programme called “Memory of the World” (MoW), created in 1992.
+Basically, there is no convention underlying the world’s documentary memory, contrary to the World Heritage Convention (1972) and the Convention for the Protection of Intangible Heritage (2003).
+On the other hand, there is the “Memory of the World” (MoW) programme, created in 1992.

 War and social upheaval, as well as severe lack of resources, had worsened problems which have existed for centuries, according to UNESCO.
 Furthermore there was a belief that significant collections worldwide had suffered a variety of fates.
 Examples pointed out were looting and dispersal, illegal trading, destruction, inadequate housing and funding.

-The mission of the Memory of the World Programme is divided into three elements:
+In short, the mission of the Memory of the World Programme has three elements:

-- Facilitate preservation, by the most appropriate techniques, of the world’s documentary heritage.
+- To facilitate preservation, by the most appropriate techniques, of the world’s documentary heritage.

-- Increase awareness worldwide of the existence and significance of documentary heritage.
+- And to increase awareness worldwide of the existence and significance of documentary heritage.

-Internationally the register counts approximately 429 items (2017), a very low number one may say.
+The register counts approximately 429 items (2020), a very low number one may say.
 We may however also find that the quality of the documents is high.
-It is quite possible that the programme is little known or does not have a sufficiently high status for participating nations to give priority to it.
+It is in fact quite possible that the programme is little known or does not have a sufficiently high status for participating nations to give priority to it.

 Norway’s documentary heritage

 There is also a modest number of documents available from Norway in the international register.
-Six are included so far.
-These are included in a parallel register we have on the national level.
-It has far more elements, despite starting as late as 2012.
-By 2017 it contains 102 documents.
+So far it includes six documents.
+Also, these are in a parallel list we have on the national level.
+The national register has far more elements, despite starting as late as 2012.
+By 2020 it contains 115 documents.

-The evaluations and decisions are taken in a national committee.
-The members come from the National Archives, the Museums Association, the Sami Parliament, the Directorate for Cultural Heritage, and the National Library.
-Nominations are promoted by various institutions, every other year.
+A national committee handles evaluations and decisions.
+Its members represents the National Archives, the Museums Association, the Sami Parliament, the Directorate for Cultural Heritage, and the National Library.
+Various institutions nominate candidates, every other year.
 See the list of institutions and which documents they preserve.
 See also Norway’s documentary heritage on Facebook.
 (The links to pages in Norway lead to text in Norwegian only.)

-The six documents in the international register are introduced below and offer an interesting insight into the variety of documents included in the register.
+Find the six Norwegian documents in the international register below.
+They offer an interesting insight into the variety of documents in the register.

 Henrik Ibsen: A Doll’s House

-This document is Ibsen’s original manuscript from 1879 to the play “A Doll’s House”, his major breakthrough in Europe as a playwright.
-The manuscript is stored at the National Library.
+This document is Ibsen’s original manuscript from 1879 of the play “A Doll’s House”.
+This was his major breakthrough in Europe as a playwright.
+The National Library takes care of the manuscript.

 Roald Amundsen’s South Pole Expedition (1910-1912)

 The document includes original film material from the Amundsen South Pole Expedition.
 The recordings document important events on the first South Pole expedition.
-The short movie below is believed to be the version shown on cinemas.
-The original material is stored at the Norwegian Film Institute and the National Library.
+One believes that the short movie below is the cinema version.
+The Norwegian Film Institute and the National Library stores the original material.

 Sophus Tromholt Collection

-Photo archive with negatives and original portfolio from the scientist and photographer’s stay in Kautokeino and elsewhere in Finnmark and Sami Finland, 1882-83.
-The archive of about 300 images is managed by the University Library in Bergen.
-Below you will see one of his pictures, seven more are found on Flickr and almost all at UBB.
+This is a photo archive with negatives and original portfolio from the scientist and photographer’s stay in Kautokeino and elsewhere in Finnmark and Sami Finland, 1882-83.
+The University Library in Bergen manages this archive of about 300 images.
+Below you will see one of his pictures.
+There are also seven more pictures on Flickr and almost all at UBB.

 The Leprosy Archives of Bergen

-The archive itself consists of archives from several leprosy institutes, including three leprosy hospitals in Bergen, as well as some private archives and specially associated leprosy doctors involved.
+The archive itself consists of archives from several leprosy institutes, including three leprosy hospitals in Bergen, as well as some private archives.

 Thor Heyerdahl Archives